-Just read an excellent post over at the Letters Blogatory blog, Service of Process and the Unauthorized Practice of Law, on how service of process companies frequently mess up to the detriment of their clients.
-It also asks whether these companies are engaging in the unauthorized practice of law and hints that they are.
+Many years ago, I read an excellent blog post over at the Letters Blogatory blog, Service of Process and the Unauthorized Practice of Law, on how service of process companies frequently mess up to the detriment of their clients.
+This post also asks whether these service of process companies are engaging in the unauthorized practice of law and hints that they are.

 The post starts out talking about the lawyer-blogger’s recent experiences with international service of process botched by service of process companies:

 I have come across several cases recently where a plaintiff, or more likely the plaintiff’s lawyer, had hired a “vendor” or a contractor to serve process abroad, and where it seemed clear to me that the “vendor” had given the client bad advice or where the vendor had not done a good job effecting the service.
 For example, I’ve seen vendors submitting requests for service to a foreign central authority and then, after the client asks why service hasn’t been completed, informing the client that service in the country in question might take a year.
 The client then moved for leave to serve by alternate means, which is perhaps what the client should have done in the first place with its money.
 Or else I’ve seen a vendor lash out at a foreign central authority’s refusal to execute a request for service rather than try to understand the legal basis for what the foreign central authority is saying.

 The international litigation lawyers at my law firm have recently seen a quasi-onslaught of bad or delayed service of process attempts on Chinese companies, both by service of process companies and by domestic litigators who lack experience with international litigation.
 We typically see these sorts of things at about year one of failed service when the client-company turns to its lawyer and says: “it’s taken more than a year and we are nowhere in effecting service, would you please find someone who can help us on this?”
 Their lawyers call our law firm and we then figure out why service has yet to have occurred.